Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Defense

-In this paper, we use the cosine similarity and Wasserstein distance \cite{ref-61,ref-62} with the global model $\omega ^*$ to indicate the update quality of the client.
-First, the formal definition of the cosine similarity measure is as follows:
+In this paper, we use the cosine similarity and Wasserstein distance \cite{ref-61} with the global model $\omega ^*$ to indicate the update quality of the client.
+The formal definition of the cosine similarity measure is as follows:

-where $\sum\limits_{t = 1}^T {{\omega _{i,t}}} $ is the sum of historical updates of the $i$-th client training at the $t$-th round. \textit{Note that the difference between the definition of cosine similarity we designed and the typical cosine similarity is that we use the sum of the client's historical updates.
-The reason is that the sum of historical updates can better reflect the reputation of the client \cite{ref-78,ref-79}.} Note that the client's reputation is used to measure the historical behavior of this client.
+where $\sum\limits_{t = 1}^T {{\mathbf{w}}_t^k} $ is the sum of historical updates of the $k$-th client training.
+Note that the difference between the definition of cosine similarity we designed and the typical cosine similarity is that we use the sum of the client's historical updates.
+The reason is that the sum of historical updates can better reflect the reputation of the client \cite{ref-78}.
+In this context, the client's reputation is used to measure the historical behavior of this client.

-Second, if we regard the client's update as a distribution, then the formal definition of the method using Wasserstein distance as the metric is as follows:
+If we regard the client's update as a distribution, then the formal definition of the method using Wasserstein distance as the metric is as follows: